-The focus of Science is developing understanding of scientific issues and scientific process skills.
+The focus of Science is developing an understanding of scientific issues and scientific process skills.
 Science lessons often involve students researching or investigating to find answers to questions they have posed.
 The themes for Science come from the English National Curriculum.
-They include: Plants, living things, Animals including humans, rocks, states of mater, light, sound, electricity, forces and magnets, living things and their habitats, earth and space and evolution and inheritance.
+They include Plants, living things, Animals including humans, rocks, states of mater, light, sound, electricity, forces and magnets, living things and their habitats, earth and space and evolution and inheritance.

 History and Geography

-In History and Geography our pupils develop knowledge and understanding of the world, both past and present.
+In History and Geography, our pupils develop knowledge and understanding of the world, both past and present.
 Through well planned topics children develop knowledge of local and international places and the world we live in.

-The History curriculum is taught largely through historical enquiry, where children are taught to devise suitable questions about change, cause, similarity & difference, and significance from an historical perspective.
+The History curriculum is taught largely through historical enquiry, where children are taught to devise suitable questions about change, cause, similarity & difference, and significance from a historical perspective.
 Furthermore, having posed these questions, pupils construct informed responses that involve thoughtful selection and organisation of relevant historical information; utilizing research from a variety of sources such as books, internet and primary sources such as local people.
 Through a well developed history curriculum, children develop a chronologically secure knowledge and understanding of British, local and world history.
 Pupils study topics including (but not limited to) the achievements of the earliest civilizations including areas such as Ancient Sumer; The Indus Valley; Ancient Egypt; The Shang Dynasty of Ancient China.
 In addition to this, World War II and the impact of the Japanese invasion of Burma, give children an insight into significant events which have shaped their locality.

 In Key Stage 2, the Geography curriculum focuses on extending children’s knowledge and understanding of their local area and the wider world, whilst developing geographical skills and applying these to fieldwork.
 Pupils study environmental and locational characteristics, looking at both human and physical geography.
-Physical geography includes: zones, biomes and vegetation belts, rivers, mountains, volcanoes and earthquakes, and the water cycle.
-Within human geography topics include: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water.
+Physical geography includes zones, biomes and vegetation belts, rivers, mountains, volcanoes and earthquakes, and the water cycle.
+Within human geography, topics include types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water.
 Children are taught to use fieldwork to observe, measure, record and present the human and physical features.
 The fieldwork skills they develop include (but are not limited to) reading and creating maps, using grid references and keys, plans and graphs, and digital technologies.